Polaco (slur): Origins

-Origins of the anti-Catalan usage of "polacos" are obscure.
-The theories striving to clarify the issue are abundant, yet they are all purely speculative and can hardly be verified.
+Origins of the anti-Catalan usage of polacos are obscure.
+The numerous theories striving to clarify the issue are purely speculative and can hardly be verified.
 The most far-reaching hypothesis claims that supposed 17th-century merchant relations between Catalonia and Poland proved fertile soil for growth of ethnic stereotypes.
 Another theory points to the 18th-century theatrical debate, though it provides no clue as to the Catalan link.
-One more idea is about Polish soldiers fighting in Spain and by enemies confused with their Catalan allies; specifically some point to the War of Succession, some to the Peninsular War and some to the French intervention of 1823.
-There is a concept which reverts to Sartorius; his supposed Catalan cronies was allegedly the reason why the name was applied to the Catalans.
+One more speculation regards Polish soldiers in Spain being confused with their Catalan allies; specifically some point to the War of Succession, some to the Peninsular War and some to the French intervention of 1823.
+Another theory points to Sartorius' supposed Catalan cronies.
 Some authors dwell upon perceived parallelism between the Polish independence movement of the late 19th century and the emergent Catalan or Basque nationalisms.
-Divided between France and Spain, Catalonia – the theory goes – resembled Poland, the country divided between Germany, Austria and Russia; another version is that Catalan deputies to the Cortes were dubbed "Poles" because of their national exaltation.
+Divided between France and Spain, Catalonia – the theory goes – resembled Poland, the country divided between Germany, Austria and Russia.
+Another version is that Catalan deputies to the Cortes were dubbed "Poles" because of their national exaltation.
 Few suggest that the derogatory term was exported to Spain by the Prussians.
 Others point to the Civil War period, when allegedly Nationalist soldiers on the Aragon front confused the Polish International Brigades volunteers with the Catalan Republican belligerents.
 One more group of students claim that the victorious Nationalists pledged to wipe out Catalonia from the maps just like the Germans did in case of Poland in 1939.
-A fairly popular thesis partially supported by evidence is that the insult emerged during Francoism as part of the barrack argot; the reference to Poland was casual and the term was to stigmatize Catalan recruits as "alien".
-There is a group of theories which do not refer to any point in time but bank on presumed similarities between the Catalans and the Poles, be it linguistic ("slurping" sound of the language), religious (black Madonnas of Częstochowa and Montserrat) or other (both nations are supposedly stingy).
+A fairly popular thesis, partially supported by evidence, is that the insult emerged during Francoism as part of the barrack argot; the reference to Poland was casual and the term was to stigmatize Catalan recruits as "alien".
+There is a group of theories which do not refer to any point in time but bank on presumed similarities between the Catalans and the Poles, be it linguistic (perceived "slurping" sound of the language), religious (black Madonnas of Częstochowa and Montserrat) or other (both nations are supposedly stingy).